 - Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care - 2.
 Children of The Priory Learning Trust staff and whose home school is St Anne's Church Academy, employed on a permanent contract by the school for at least two years at the time of application, or where the member of St Anne's Academy staff has been recruited to fill a post for which there is a demonstrable skill shortage.
 This does not include staff who work on the school campus for other employers - 3.
-Children living within the First Geographical Area and have a brother or sister attending the school at time of admission - 4.
-Children living within the First Geographical Area who attend church or a service at a place of Christian worship with a family member, or children of a parent(s) who attend a church or a service at a place of Christian worship.
-Defined as attending a church or a service each month for a consecutive period of six months prior to application and evidenced by a signed Supplementary Information Form \ - 5.
-Children living within the First Geographical Area - 6.
-Children living outside the First Geographical Area and have a brother or sister attending the school at time of admission - 7.
-Children living outside the First Geographical Area who attend church or a service at a place of Christian worship with a family member, or children of a parent(s) who attend a church or a service at a place of Christian worship.
-Defined as attending a church or a service each month for a consecutive period of six months prior to application and evidenced by a signed Supplementary Information Form (see below) \ - 8.
-Children living outside the First Geographical Area.
+Children living within the Catchment Area and have a sibling attending the school at time of admission - 4.
+Children living within the Catchment Area - 5.
+Children living outside the Catchment Area and have a sibling attending the school at time of admission - 6.
+Children living outside the Catchment Area.

-In applying criteria 3, 4, 5 and 6, allocations will be equally split within the first geographical area between Area A and Area B. In the event of there being an odd number of places available that cannot be equally split, the ranking of applications will be made by drawing lots.
+In applying criteria 4 and 5, allocations will be equally split within the Catchment area between Area A and Area B. In the event of there being an odd number of places available that cannot be equally split, the ranking of applications will be made by drawing lots.